Rafael Maharramli

-Rafael Maharramli (Rafael Məhərrəmli, born on 1 October 1999) is an Azerbaijani footballer who plays as a midfielder for Shamakhi in the Azerbaijan Premier League.
+Rafael Maharramli (Rafael Məhərrəmli, born on 1 October 1999) is an Azerbaijani footballer who plays as a midfielder for Şamaxı in the Azerbaijan Premier League.

 Club career

 On 25 November 2017, Maharramli made his debut in the Azerbaijan Premier League for Keşla against Neftçi Baku.

 He signed a contract with Qarabağ FK in summer 2018.
 On 20 August 2020, Keşla FK announced the signing of Maharramli on a one-year loan.